RFG Foods today announced plans to acquire Durban-based food producer Pakco for R200 million.

 Pakco generated revenue of R221.5 million and EBITDA of R9.5 million in its 2015 financial year.
 The acquisition is subject to a due diligence process and competition approval, and is expected to be effective from 1 January 2017.

-Henderson said Rhodes Food Group is well positioned to improve the profitability of Pakco and increase sales volumes in the short term.
+Henderson said RFG Foods is well positioned to improve the profitability of Pakco and increase sales volumes in the short term.